 Spirit of Tuscarora Trail: 4.5 miles, more difficult hiking; red, white and yellow blazes

-Camping Cottages: Six cottages sleep five people in double/single bunks, and have three windows, porch, picnic table, fire ring, and electric heat, lights and outlets.
+Camping Cottages: Six cottages sleep five people in bunk beds, and have windows, porch, picnic table, fire ring, and electric heat, lights and outlets.
 Cottages are available the Friday before the regional opening day of trout season until mid-October.
 A showerhouse is nearby.
 Pets are prohibited in the cottage area and overnight parking lots.

-Yurts: Four yurts sleep five people in double/single bunks, and have a refrigerator, four-burner electric range, countertop and oak cabinetry, kitchen table and chairs, wall mounted fan, skylight, vented roof, two windows, wood flooring, a large deck, picnic table and fire ring, and electric heat, lights and outlets.
-Yurts are available the Friday before the regional opening day of trout season until mid-October.
+Yurts: These round, canvas and wood walled tents sleep five people in bunk beds, and have a refrigerator, four-burner electric range, microwave oven, countertop and oak cabinetry, kitchen table and chairs, wall mounted fan, skylight, vented roof, two windows, wood flooring, large deck, picnic table and fire ring, and electric heat, lights and outlets.
+The four yurts are available the Friday before the regional opening day of trout season until mid-October.
 A showerhouse is nearby.
 Pets are prohibited in the yurt area and overnight parking lots.

 Environmental Education and Interpretation

 Tuscarora and Locust Lake state parks offer a wide variety of environmental education, recreational and interpretive programs.
 Through hands-on activities, guided walks and evening programs, participants gain appreciation, understanding and develop a sense of stewardship toward natural and cultural resources.

 Curriculum-based environmental education programs are available to schools and youth groups.
 An environmental education specialist is available to develop EE curriculums and provide teacher workshops and additional teacher and community services.
 Group programs must be arranged in advance and may be scheduled by calling the park office.